tier4/drs-docs/docs/calibration/index.md

     b. from ECU

     ```shell
-    # SSH into the ECU that target sensors are connected
+    # SSH into the ECU0 and ECU1 that target sensors are connected
     # example ECU0: ssh nvidia@192.168.20.1
     sudo systemctl stop drs-sensor.service
     ```